 - Use thyme sprig and tongs to paint butter over potatoes.
 Cook until butter foams and turns pale tan.
 Season with more salt and pepper

-- Pour chicken stock into skillet and transfer skillet to preheated oven
+- Pour chicken stock into skillet and transfer skillet to the preheated oven

 - Cook for about 30 minutes